Day-to-day business runs more smoothly with a current Oregon operating agreement

 1. What happens if one partner wants to exit the company or one partner wants to oust another partner?

 No matter the intentions of the founding owners, things can change.
-Your operating agreement should lay out a procedure for partners to exit the business or be removed by the other owners.
+Your operating agreement should lay out an exit and removal procedure for partners.

 2. What happens if a partner dies or is disabled?